 So you are part of 10% in the US population that has a felony.
 One mistake, poor judgment, a lack of guidance or whatever caused you to become convinced felon.
 Now you want to change, lead a normal and clean life and let me guess…..
 YOU CAN’T FIND A JOB!!!
 The brutal truth is that it that it takes a tremendous amount of work but getting a job with a felony conviction but it is not impossible!

-8 Tips on Getting a Job With a Felony
+10 Tips on Getting a Job With a Felony

-Tip #1 Think small to start
+Tip #2 Think small to start

 Craigslist is chalked full of small business that need to hire someone ASAP.
-Check the listings everyday, twice a day if you live in a populated area so you are one of the first applicants.
+Check the listings everyday, twice a day if you live in a highly populated area so you are one of the first applicants.
 Getting a job with a felony at a small company where you can talk to the owner face to face is going to be your best bet.
 You can also check out our jobs for felons page.

-Tip #2 Think Big Later
+Tip #3 Think Big Later

 - Type of felony – Violent, nonviolent, theft or whatever